Deaths that happen outside of Kent

 Cheques should be made payable to Kent County Council.
 Please include the informant’s name and telephone contact number(s) on the rear of the form.
-Payment can also be made by card but the informant’s contact details must be included on the declaration.
-The cost of each certificate is £4 if requested within 28 days of registration.

 If someone dies abroad, you must register the death with the local authorities in the country where the person died.